mirzafarangi/oncology-mapping_engine/README.md

-# MIMIC-IV Oncology Pathway Mapping Engine
+# Oncology Pathway Mapping Engine (Patient Digital Twin on MIMIC-IV)

 A clinical pathway analysis platform that analyzes real oncology patient data from the MIMIC-IV dataset using Google BigQuery.